thisisjacob/arithmeticassistance/README.md

   - <b>canvasShapeDrawingFunctions</b>: Holds multiple functions for drawing problems and information onto the drawingInputScreen.
 These include: the problem description box, dynamically drawn geometry problems, and the scoreboard if in multiplayer:

   - <b>Constants (folder)</b>: Holds constants and configuration imports for the program as a whole.
 Examples of these include the game mode and problem category constructs, and the userInterfaceConstants that control aspects of the program's appearance.

+<h3>Program Structure Issues</h3>

+- Roles of each file not as separated as they should be.
+Improving separation will be of major benefit to the program in the future.

+- mainWindow manages too much of the user interface as a whole.
+Parts of it, such as function and list generation belong in another file entirely, and it would be ideal to change mainWindow into a class for just managing the current visibility of each screen.

+- the equationGenerator functions for generating reuse a lot of code that is not encapsulated into functions.
+This is something that should be improved in order to create a more easily modifiable and readable program.